-Unfortunately, when you’re talking about real estate, the “real”, or physical, part of it gets in the way.
+Unfortunately, when talking about real estate, the “real”, or physical, part of it gets in the way.
 Real estate is expensive.
 Sure, some parts of the country are cheaper than others.
 Land might be cheaper than a house, but it often takes money to make money.
 With real estate wholesaling, you usually don’t need much money.
 If you can do the work and can make the deals, you can often make money with little to no capital to invest.
-How does real estate wholesaling work and how can we do it with little or no money?
+How does real estate wholesaling work, and how can we do it with little or no money?
 Let’s look at that.

 What Real Estate Wholesaling Is

 When you think of wholesaling, retail wholesaling might come to mind.
 This is where a company buys products in bulk and resells them in smaller amounts, usually to other companies.
 Well, in real estate, the term wholesaling is about where the similarity ends.
 We aren’t going to be buying houses in bulk.
 We are going to sort of repackage them and sell them to someone else though.

 In real estate wholesaling, the wholesaler acts as a middleman.
 They negotiate the purchase of a house or other property and then sell it to someone else.
 Sometimes, this happens without the wholesaler ever taking possession of the house.
 They often assign the sale contract to the new buyer for a higher price.
 The wholesaler then pockets the difference, often several thousand dollars.

 Wholesaling is similar to flipping.